ncpi-fhir/ncpi-api-fhir-service/README.md

 you will need to:

 - Include your basic authentication credentials in the `Authorization` header
-- Include your cookie in the `Cookie` header
+- Include your `AWSELBAuthSessionCookie-0` cookie in the `Cookie` header

 Example:

 * Use the username and password sent to you in [Request Access](#request-access) step 5.

+* Use the `AWSELBAuthSessionCookie-0` cookie

 ```
-curl -u username:password --cookie <the cookie> https://ncpi-api-fhir-service-dev.kidsfirstdrc.org/Patient
+curl -u username:password -L --cookie <the cookie> https://ncpi-api-fhir-service-dev.kidsfirstdrc.org/Patient
 ```

 ## Development